LazyLatte/RealTimeFractal3D/README.md

 # Real Time Fractal 3D

 A webpage for exploring 3D Fractal.
-User can observe 3D fractal from different angles and distances, or increase precision to generate more details.
+User can observe 3D fractal from different angles or increase precision to get detailed fractal.

 ![image](src/data/samples/0/0.png)